Chainlink-hackathon/omnia/README.md

 <h3> Contract </h3>
 <img src="./markdown_img/request_model.png">
 Through the chainlink external adapter, we will get approved insurance data from oracle Node.
-When chainlink client request an information,
+When chainlink client request an information, oracle contract request to oracle node and oracle node give requested information using json as you can see above.
+Using that json, smartcontract will be operated and it will give insurance payment if it corresponds to a written code.